Lingerie photo session in the studio

 And then, to mix it up a bit, I shot directly into the huge Westcott 7′ Parabolic Umbrella (affiliate), to get a silhouette image of Olena.
-The image was enhanced with Radlab filters for Photoshop to give a summery warm feeling as if she might be on the beach somewhere.
+The image was enhanced with a Photoshop filter to give a summery warm feeling as if she might be on the beach somewhere.

 The pull-back shot shows how it actually looked, and shows how Olena was framed against the umbrella.